To wear a heart so white” – Macbeth, William Shakespeare

 Next stop down memory lane, I am dressed in a colourful skirt and I walk in Seville in May 2011 visitingFeria del Libro.
 I remember the afternoon pleasantly fresh after a warm and humid day, and the location of Feria a vibrant hub.

-Later, this widely traveled book was on the table, a dinner companion, next to a plate of tapas.
-I was looking at the signature in the first page.
-It felt like magic that this book flew me on his wings from Greece to Edingburg to the centre of Seville.
+Later, this widely traveled book lies on the table next to a plate of tapas.
+I am looking at the signature in the first page.
+It feels like magic that this book has flied me from Athens, Greece to Edinburg, Scotland to the centre ofSeville, Spain.A trip that extends from 1997 to 2011.